-They're particularly popular in areas where real estate is more expensive because they're an opportunity to invest in real estate where doing so may be cost-prohibitive.
+They're particularly popular in areas where real estate is more expensive (think Austin), because they're an opportunity to invest in real estate where doing so may otherwise be cost-prohibitive.

 ADUs also have the advantage of having many financing options, making them accessible to many types of investors.